 With all that in mind, look at these cool things I’ve written.

-- Template - a base template to wrap all the email content in.
+- Base Template - A base template to wrap all the email content in.

-- Preheader - small preview text that shows in the inbox but not in the email.
+- Preview Text - Small preview text that shows in the inbox but not in the email.

-- Link Button - a link that is styled to look like a button.
+- CTA Link - A link that is styled to look like a button.